nimbella/-nimbella-sdk-swift-/README.md

 Just open XCode on your clone of this repo (it will be recognized as an XCode project).
 The package manager should incorporate the dependencies of the SDK itself and of the unit tests.

 Use `Product -> Build` first to ensure that the SDK is built for debug in XCode's preferred location.
-This is _in addition_ to building the SDK with `swift build` as described above to ensure that the dynamic libraries are present in the expected place.
+This is _in addition_ to building the `lib` folder with `swift build` as described above to ensure that the dynamic libraries are present in the expected place.

 Then use `Product -> Test` to run the unit tests under XCode.

+## Integration tests

+There are two integration tests, one for object store and one for key-value.
+Running these tests requires simulating the effects of several other pending PRs in other repositories.
+Instructions will be provided when running the tests becomes more feasible.

 ## Support